 Electricity in South Sudan

-In South Sudan the power plugs and sockets are of type C and D. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In South Sudan the power plug sockets are of type C and D. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed in South Sudan?

-In South Sudan the power plugs and sockets are of type C and D. Check out the following pictures.
+In South Sudan the power plug sockets are of type C and D. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C and D.

 - Your appliances with plug A don't fit socket C or D.